Help your kids prevent cancer

 “We have a great opportunity to remove certain types of cancer from our world,” says Lois Ramondetta, M.D., professor in Gynecologic Oncology and Reproductive Medicine.

-MD Anderson recommends that both girls and boys receive the HPV vaccine around age 11 or 12.
+MD Anderson recommends that boys and girls get the HPV vaccine between age 11 or 12.
 This is when their immune system will respond best to the vaccine.
-Both boys and girls can get the vaccine as early as 9.
-Boys can get the vaccine up to age 21.
-Girls can get the vaccine up to age 26.
+The HPV vaccine can be given as early as age 9 and up to age 45.

 “It’s to protect them later on in life,” Ramondetta says.

-The vaccine is administered in a series of three shots over six months.
-All three shots are required for the vaccine to be effective.
-So when you call to make an appointment for your child to get the vaccine, go ahead and make all three.
-But don’t worry if you miss a dose.
-You can still finish the series.
+The vaccine is administered in a series of two shots over six months.
+Both shots are required for the vaccine to be effective.
+After age 15 and up to age 45, three shots are required for the vaccine to be effective.
+So when you call to make an appointment for your child to get the vaccine, go ahead and make appointments for both shots.